Vitalii1233214/WSJ_Scraper/Readme.md

     http://154.53.43.187:5005/

-In order to perform new scrapping for a current day, please use send get request to:
+In order to perform new scrapping for a current day, please send get request to:

     http://154.53.43.187:5005/scrape_new_urls/